 Add us: +1 609-216-6627

 You may also send us encrypted emails.
-We use CryptUp, an encryption software that allows us to send and receive encrypted emails and documents.
-Our contact page on CryptUp: cryptup.org/me/planetprinceton.
-While we highly recommend this open source encryption tool, you don’t need CryptUp to send us an encrypted document or email.
-You can use and encryption software or service.
-Our fingerprint: 151B E749 B988 6FCD 8338 E2CC CF7B 4095 002E 1276 Email: email@example.com.
-We recommend that you send the encrypted emails and documents to us via public wifi and not the wifi at a business, school or government office.
+We now use Proton Mail, a Swiss email service that allows us to send and receive encrypted emails and documents.
+Our email addess is firstname.lastname@example.org We recommend that you send the encrypted emails and documents to us via public wifi and not the wifi at a business, school or government office.

-If you send us mail through the postal service, which is another secure means of communication, we recommend that you use a public mailbox, not a post office.
+If you send us mail through the postal service, which is another secure means of communication, we recommend that you use a blue U.S. Postal Service public mailbox, not a post office.
+Our mailing address is Planet Princeton, P.O.
+Box 423, Princeton, NJ 08542.